blambeau/pipas-persister/README.md

 for a description of the implemented features (see test/acceptance/*.features) here.

+## Implemented services so far

+    GET /scheduling/problem   get the current scheduling problem to solve

 ## How to install?

 * Make sure that you have a recent PostgreSQL (>= 9.2)